Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 The state pricing picture is fairly competitive, but it still depends on the home and the policy structure.
-The data provided shows an average homeowners premium of $98 per month in New Hampshire, with a broader average premium range of $85 to $383 per month depending on coverage choices and risk factors.
+New Hampshire shows an average homeowners premium, with a broader average premium range depending on coverage choices and risk factors.
 That range reflects differences in dwelling coverage limits, deductibles, claims history, roof age, and policy endorsements.
-New Hampshire’s premium index of 102 suggests prices are close to the national average, not dramatically below it, even though the state’s average homeowners cost is shown as lower than the national figure in the dwelling-cost data.
+New Hampshire’s premium index of 102 suggests prices are close to the national average, not dramatically below it, even though the state’s average homeowners cost is lower than the national figure.
 Another important local driver is weather: winter storm risk is rated high, Nor'easter risk is moderate, and flooding is moderate, all of which can affect underwriting and repair costs after a claim.
 Homes in coastal areas, older homes, or properties with higher reconstruction needs may land toward the upper end of the range.
 A higher deductible can reduce monthly cost, while stronger dwelling coverage and broader endorsements can raise it.
-The state’s 280 active insurers and top carriers such as State Farm, GEICO, Concord Group, Progressive, and Liberty Mutual create options, but the final homeowners insurance quote in New Hampshire still depends on the property itself, not just the ZIP code.
+The state’s 280 active insurers create options, but the final homeowners insurance quote in New Hampshire still depends on the property itself, not just the ZIP code.

 Industries & Insurance Needs in Manchester